Table of Contents

 Accelerating the health technologies

 Although embedded software, as well as desktop, web, and – more recently – mobile applications have been supporting medical professionals and patients for many years now, it has been the COVID pandemic that accelerated the medtech sector.
-Medical applications for mobile devices and computers support medical professionals and patients in the diagnosis, treatment, or monitoring of a disease or injury.

 These e-health apps range from calorie counters and pedometers (counting your steps) to blood glucose monitors and remote electrocardiogram (ECG) monitoring, which may also be connected to an electronic health record (EHR).
 Family planning apps (some use AI algorithms based on a woman’s menstrual cycle pattern, basal body temperature, and ovulation tracking with at-home ovulation tests) have gained popularity recently and there are several professional debates about whether they can be considered a form of contraception.
 Healthcare professionals often use apps with calculators, e.g. to estimate one’s risk of coronary artery disease or pre-eclampsia in pregnancy.
 There are several apps that support the diagnosis of skin diseases and help non-radiologists interpret imaging studies.
 And many, many more.